tbobm/tbobm-blog/content/posts/watermarking-pictures-fast/index.md

 ### Python + Libvips

-Another candidate that I've been looking at for quite a while has been [libvips][libvips-home], _a demand-driven, horizontally threaded image processing library_.
+Another candidate that I've been looking at for quite a while has been [LibVips][libvips-home], _a demand-driven, horizontally threaded image processing library_.
 The [benchmarks][vips-bench] listed in their documentation are really interesting and I was eager to experiment with it.

 Knowing that it has Python bindings, we can duplicate and adapt our initial Pillow script to use [PyVips][pyvips-gh].

-The watermarking operation is performed using a [pyvips.Image.composite2][pyvips-composite2] operation.
+The watermarking operation is performed using a [`pyvips.Image.composite2`][pyvips-composite2] method.

 ```python
 source = pyvips.Image.new_from_file(SOURCE_IMAGE)